AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

-which will list everyone with "o" in their name:
+which will return everyone with "o" in their name:

 ```json
 {